QingFeng34048/Robonix-Skill-Sim2Real/readme.md

 ![image](https://github.com/QingFeng34048/image-and-video/blob/main/training_curve.PNG)

 # Step4: Fine-Tuning Result Validation
-+The Piper robotic arm acts as the client, while OpenVLA serves as the server.
+The Piper robotic arm acts as the client, while OpenVLA serves as the server.
 The two communicate over a local area network via the HTTP protocol.

 Client side: Accesses the camera to capture frames, receives text prompts, packages images, prompts and robot states, and sends an HTTP POST request to the server.

 Server side: Performs inference to compute robot actions and sends the action results back to the client.

 In our setup, a Dell laptop running Ubuntu controls the robotic arm.
 Connect the two USB cables from the robotic arm and camera to the laptop.

 Server code is stored in openvla-oft/server_oft.py and launched via the script `openvla-oft/run.sh`.
 Once started, the server stays idle and waits for data and commands sent from the client.

 Next, navigate to the client folder on the client machine and execute `client/run.sh` to operate and observe the robotic arm’s movements.